Gohith06/Car-Dealership/README.md

 # Car-Dealership
-Welcome to the Java JDBC Car Dealership project!
-This project allows users to buy and sell cars using a MySQL database.
-It utilizes the MySQL JDBC connector and the rs2xml library for managing database interactions and displaying data.
+Welcome to the Java Swing JDBC Car Dealership project!
+This project provides a user-friendly interface for users to buy and sell cars using a MySQL database.
+It utilizes Java Swing for the graphical user interface, the MySQL JDBC connector for database interactions, and the rs2xml library for displaying data.

 ## Features
 - Add new cars to the inventory for sale